gflohr/Parse-Kayak/lib/Parse/Kalex.md

 That avoids the necessity to add `%option noyywrap` to your input files for the normal use case.

+## BEGIN is YYBEGIN

+Because `BEGIN` is a compile phase keyword in Perl, it is called `YYBEGIN` resp. `$self->YYBEGIN()` in kalex.

+## YYPUSH and YYPOP

+Start conditions in kalex can be stacked.

+This feature can sometimes provide elegant solutions.
+Most of the time it is a recipe for trouble because it is very easy to get lost.

 ## The Best Match Is Not Necessarily the Longest